 It is an honor to be entrusted with the care of patients and residents in our centers; it is a responsibility and privilege that we do not take lightly.
 The safety and well-being of our patients, residents and team members is our number one priority.
-To that end and in alignment with CMS and the Centers for Disease Control and Prevention (“CDC”) guidance on COVID-19, Diversicare is restricting ALL visitors and non-essential health care personnel except in compassionate care situations.
 We have an interdisciplinary team monitoring and reviewing information about the virus and its prevalence.

 It has become abundantly clear that the number of asymptomatic carriers of COVID-19 has had a devastating impact on the rapid spread of COVID-19.
 These asymptomatic carriers are important to be identified so that we can effectively cohort our residents as well as the team members caring for them.
 For the safety of our residents and team members, we made the decision to test all residents, regardless of symptoms presenting because it is the right thing to do to help mitigate the spread of COVID-19.
 We believe 100% testing in our center was necessary to protect not only the residents in our center but also our community as a whole.

-At this time, Diversicare of Providence is caring for zero COVID-19 positive residents and has five COVID-19 positive team members.
-We have informed residents and designated representatives and are committed to continue to provide updates on a regular basis.
+At this time, Diversicare of Providence is caring for three COVID-19 positive residents and has five COVID-19 positive team members.
+We have informed residents and designated representatives and are committed to continuing to provide updates on a regular basis.